 - Select your version (.xls or .xlsx) and click the Paypal "Buy Now" button.

 - You will be taken to the Paypal site, where you can pay with a credit card or Paypal account.
 If your credit card or Paypal account has a Massachusetts address, sales tax will be added to the purchase price.
-Before completing the purchase at Paypal, please make sure the email address Paypal uses is current or you will not recieve your download link.
+Before completing the purchase at Paypal, please make sure the email address Paypal uses is current or you will not receive your download link.

 - Once you complete your purchase at Paypal and your payment clears, a download link will be sent to the email address you used at Paypal.
-If you pay with a credit card or existing funds in a Paypal account, this should happen within a few minutes, depending on how busy the Paypal site is (it should arrive at about the same time as the receipt Paypal emails you).
+If you pay with a credit card or existing funds in a Paypal account, this should happen within a few minutes to 1/2 hour, depending on how busy the Paypal site is (it should arrive at about the same time as the receipt Paypal emails you).
 If you pay with an echeck, it may take several days for the funds to clear.

 - Please wait for the email with the download link; do NOT use the "Buy Now" button a second time or you will be charged again.
 If you think the download link should have arrived, check your spam or junkmail box for the email.
-If you can't find it, please whitelist jolanders.com in your email software, and use the contact form to let me know you need the email re-sent.
+If you can’t find it, please whitelist jolanders.com in your email software, and use the contact form to let me know you’ve done that and need the email re-sent.
 Please include the PayPal transaction number and spreadsheet version you purchased in the message.

 - Go to the downloaded file and unzip it (most users will just need to double-click the file).
 It should now be ready to use.